kylemanna/systemd-utils/README.md

 ----------

 * Allows users to specify `OnFailure=failure-email@%i.service` under `[Unit]` section of systemd files.
-* The failure-email service will email the user when a service fails unexpectedly and include the `systemd status <svc>` output.
+* The `failure-email` service will email the user when a service fails unexpectedly and include the `systemd status <svc>` output.
+* Example configuration systemd file:

+        [Unit]
+        ...
+        OnFailure=failure-email@%i.service